 In time, the border was pacified, and the hazards earlier people faced became part of the magnificent tapestry of a border history which drew people to a now-peaceful but storied and beautiful country, inspiring Scott, Kipling, Turner and William Morris, and the perfectly-placed grand home of the ingenious Lord Armstrong.

-This tour offers a wealth of experiences: a remarkable landscape, a deep history, the stern traces of Roman power, the fascinating contact with individual lives carved in stone or left in the organic finds at Vindolanda, the aesthetic beauty of Cragside or Lanercost priory, the reminders of its dangerous past and the fantastic local food and drink.
+This historical and archaeological tour of Hadrian’s Wall offers a wealth of experiences: a remarkable landscape, a deep history, the stern traces of Roman power, the fascinating contact with individual lives carved in stone or left in the organic finds at Vindolanda, the aesthetic beauty of Cragside or Lanercost priory, the reminders of its dangerous past and the fantastic local food and drink.
 There is no better place to begin an exploration of England’s long history, beautiful countryside and cultural richness.

-Day 5: We begin the day with a visit to the Roman town of Corbridge, hidden in a quiet spot by the Tyne.
-The singular, undulating, rumpled-carpet appearance of the site which you see walking down the main Roman street is owed to the many layers of remains sagging over each other as you pass shops, granaries, fountains and houses built over a series of early forts in this idyllic place.
-We move on a short distance to the pretty market-town of Hexham, visible from Corbridge, to visit its Abbey, begun in Anglo-Saxon times.
-Fragments of Roman buildings and inscriptions built into the ancient and long-hidden crypt beneath the lofty walls of the Abbey allow us to see where so much of the Wall went.
 You are free to choose a place to lunch and wander the charming streets of this attractive town so central to Border history.
-From the respectability of Hexham, we return to the Wall at Chesters, here set in gently rolling riverside parkland.
+In the afternoon, we depart the genteel respectability of Hexham and return to the Wall at Chesters, here set in gently rolling riverside parkland.
 Beautifully framed by wooded low hills and the churning river, Chesters is blessed with a fine Edwardian museum filled with a mass of inscriptions and finds enriching our knowledge of the lives of the Roman-era inhabitants and the bewildering array of gods they worshipped, and the best Roman baths on the Wall.
-The evening is free to dine at your leisure.

 Arrival and Departure Information